Maratyszcza/PeachPy/README.rst

   # Everything inside the `with` statement is function body
   with Function("DotProduct", (x, y), float_,
     # Enable instructions up to SSE4.2
-    # PeachPy will report error if you accidentially use a newer instruction
+    # PeachPy will report error if you accidentally use a newer instruction
     target=uarch.default + isa.sse4_2):

     # Request two 64-bit general-purpose registers.
 No need to specify exact names.